 In many situations, once children turn 18, they are no longer legally bound to their parents.
 However, Florida families with a special needs child will find that their responsibility often extends well into the child’s adulthood.
-At Levins & Associates, L.L.C., we understand the importance of ensuring that your children will be taken care of no matter what their age or situation.
+At The Warnock Law Group, we understand the importance of ensuring that your children will be taken care of no matter what their age or situation.

 According to Forbes magazine, there are several steps that parents of special needs children should take when doing their estate planning, such as the following: